How to Turn Every Chess Game Into Opening Improvements: The Deviation Detection Workflow

 Step 1: Finish the Game, Then Wait

-Do not analyze on tilt.
+Do not analyse on tilt.
 Wait at least 30 minutes after a loss.
-Your goal is to find systemic problems, not relive a specific miss.
+The goal is to find systemic problems, not relive a specific miss.
+Emotional analysis tends to over-weight the move you blundered and under-weight the opening choice that put you in a bad position three moves earlier.

 Step 2: Import the PGN